ummtushar/jbc090/README.md

 - Load and preprocess text data from CSV files.
 - Clean text data using SpaCy and scrubadub for sensitive information.
 - Gender swapping functionality to analyze gender bias in text.
-- Train and evaluate machine learning models (Logistic Regression, SVM, KNN) for gender classification.
+- Train and evaluate machine learning models (Logistic Regression) for gender classification.
 - Use of LIME for model interpretability.
 - Support for Word2Vec embeddings for enhanced text representation.